nky01/nky01/README.md

 `console.log("Hello World!")`

-I'm currently in my second year of a university degree in Programming, focusing on **Software Development**.
+I'm in my second year of a university degree in Programming, focusing on **Software Development**.
 I enjoy building projects that solve real problems and help me grow as a developer.
 ###

 <div align="center">